 After setting up a profile, you can browse the available housesits and apply directly to the owner.

-On TrustedHouse Sitters, sitters must pay an annual fee of about $129, but as I said, if you do even one house sit, the subscription pays for itself.
+On TrustedHouse Sitters, sitters have to pay an annual fee, but if you do even one house sit, the subscription pays for itself.

 Aside from TrustedHousesitters, here are some other housesitting platforms you can try out.
 I haven’t personally used any of the other ones.